pexip/terraform-provider-pexip/docs/index.md

   The Pexip provider enables you to manage Pexip Infinity infrastructure using Infrastructure as Code.
 ---

+> **Beta Notice:** This Terraform provider is currently in Beta and is not recommended for production deployments.
+Please use with caution.

 # Pexip Provider

 The Pexip Terraform provider enables you to manage [Pexip Infinity](https://www.pexip.com/products/infinity/) infrastructure using Infrastructure as Code.
 Automate the provisioning and management of Pexip Infinity components including manager configurations and worker nodes.